j-xsen/Traveling-Salesman-Problem-Visualizer/README.md

 # Traveling Salesman Problem (TSP) Visualization (Panda3D)

 An interactive visualization of the Traveling Salesman Problem built with Panda3D.
-The app now supports two modes:
+The app now supports three modes:
 - Brute Force (BF): enumerate permutations for small instances and sort by total distance.
 - First Search (FS): explore a graph of predefined directed stops using Breadth-First Search (BFS) or Depth-First Search (DFS) to find the first route from a chosen start city to a chosen destination.
+- Closest Edge Insertion (CE): a constructive heuristic that grows a tour by repeatedly inserting the nearest unvisited city at the position (edge) that yields the smallest increase in total distance.

 ![homescreen.png](homescreen.png "Homescreen of the application")

 ## Features
 - Visualizes TSP-style nodes from .tsp files (TSPLIB-like format with NODE_COORD_SECTION).
-- Two modes of operation:
+- Three modes of operation:
   - Brute Force — generate all routes for bundled BF problems; results saved to results/.
   - First Search — interactively choose Start and Final cities, then either step through valid Stops or click "Generate Routes" to compute the first path using BFS/DFS.
+  - Closest Edge Insertion — step-by-step constructive heuristic; click "Expand Tour" to insert the nearest unvisited city at the cheapest edge position and grow the tour.
-- Built-in mode switcher: "Brute Force" and "Breadth/Depth First Search" radio buttons.
+- Built-in mode switcher: "Brute Force", "Breadth/Depth First Search", and "Closest Edge Insertion" radio buttons.
 - In First Search: on-screen labels show Starting City and Final City; BFS/DFS toggle via radio buttons.
 - Click cities to build your own route (BF mode) or to set Start/Final city (FS mode) and see cumulative Euclidean distance.
 - Buttons to switch between bundled instances per mode.
-- Zoom sliders for panning/zooming the scene.
+- Three position sliders: X (Left/Right), Z (Back/Forward), and Y (Up/Down) to move the graph view.
 - Clean Panda3D GUI (DirectGUI) with on-screen distance and route displays.

 ## Project Structure